Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Discussion and conclusions

 \subsection{Comments on the two-domain AAA-LS algorithm}

-While the AAA algorithm and so called ``lightning least squares'' methods have been in development for over five years \cite{nakatsukasa2023first}, the two-domain extension presented in this work of the combined AAA-LS method is new.
+While the AAA algorithm and the so called ``lightning least-squares'' method have been in development for over five years \cite{nakatsukasa2023first}, the two-domain extension presented in this work of the combined AAA-LS method is new.
 The added mathematical complexity lies in the boundary conditions: instead of a single boundary condition relating the harmonic function $\phi$ to a given function $h$, there now exists a coupled pair of boundary conditions involving the two unknowns $V_1$ and $V_2$.
-Dealing with this added complexity by considering the boundary conditions of the combined quantity $V_1-V_2$ still uses the fundamentals from the original AAA-LS method, only now quantities such as the list of poles and basis vector matrix are ``twice as large'' to account for the finding of two harmonic functions $V_1$, $V_2$ across two domains.
+Dealing with this added complexity by considering the boundary conditions of the combined quantity $V_1-V_2$ still uses the fundamentals from the original AAA-LS method; however, now quantities such as the list of poles and basis vector matrix are ``twice as large'' to account for the finding of two harmonic functions $V_1$, $V_2$ across two domains.

 Two-domain problems, also known as two-phase or ``Muskat'' problems in the context of fluid dynamics, are difficult to solve both analytically and numerically \cite{crowdy2006exact}.
-The simple, fast and accurate two-domain AAA-LS method developed in this work is thus applicable to a variety of other problems.
-This includes problems in electro- and magnetostatics (as noted in \cite{costa2023aaa}), fluid dynamics such as the two-phase Hele-Shaw cell \cite{muskat1934two,howison2000note,zukowski2024breakthrough} and vortex dynamics \cite{wu1984steady}, phase-change scenarios such as the melting, freezing and dissolution of an interface \cite{goldstein1978effect,ladd2020} and in biological problems, specifically in collective behaviours such as the huddling of penguins in a cold wind \cite{harris2023penguin}.
+The simple, fast, and accurate two-domain AAA-LS method developed in this work is thus applicable to a variety of other problems, including those in electro- and magnetostatics, such as noted in \cite{costa2023aaa}; fluid dynamics, such as the two-phase Hele-Shaw cell \cite{muskat1934two,howison2000note,zukowski2024breakthrough} and vortex dynamics \cite{wu1984steady}; phase-change scenarios such as the melting, freezing and dissolution of an interface \cite{goldstein1978effect,ladd2020}; and in biology, specifically in collective behaviours, such as the huddling of penguins in a cold wind \cite{harris2023penguin}.